xfq/AgentNetworkProtocol/README.md

   <img src="/images/agentic-web3.png" width="50%" alt="Agentic Web"/>
 </p>

-While current internet infrastructure is well-established, there's still a lack of optimal communication and connection solutions for the specific needs of agent networks.
+While the current internet infrastructure is well-established, there's still a lack of optimal communication and connection solutions for the specific needs of agent networks.
 We are committed to addressing three major challenges faced by agent networks:

 - 🌐 **Interconnectivity**: Enable communication between all agents, break down data silos, and ensure AI has access to complete contextual information.
 - 🖥️ **Native Interfaces**: AI shouldn't need to mimic human internet interaction; instead, it should interact with the digital world through its most proficient means (APIs or communication protocols).